The Lost Man: Critical response

 New York Times critic Vincent Canby called the film "Poitier's attempt to recognize the existence and root causes of black militancy without making anyone — white or black — feel too guilty or hopeless."
+Canby also included the movie in his list of “ten worst films of 1969” for the paper: “The film was better when it starred James Mason and was directed Carol Reed [1947], but it has some importance as containing Poitier’s first performance as a black militant in contemporary America….’The Lost Man’ doesn’t really want to alienate anybody.”
 Roger Ebert wrote that "Poitier has seldom been stronger or more human." but criticized the film for "a tendency to smooth corners and tinker with the plot."

 Musical score and soundtrack

 The film score was composed by Quincy Jones and conducted by Stanley Wilson, and the soundtrack album was released on the Uni label in 1969.

 Reception

-Allmusic's Brandon Burke said the soundtrack had "In the strict sense of the word, The Lost Man was not a blaxploitation film, but its soundtrack (arranged by Quincy Jones) might lead you to think otherwise. ...
+Allmusic's Brandon Burke said, "In the strict sense of the word, The Lost Man was not a blaxploitation film, but its soundtrack (arranged by Quincy Jones) might lead you to think otherwise. ...
 Jones takes the sparse, groove-oriented route heard on the J.J.
 Johnson scores for Cleopatra Jones and Across 110th Street.
 This is most evident on downtempo numbers like the sultry "Sweet Soul Sister" (featuring Nate Turner & the Mirettes) and the opening theme.
 "Main Squeeze," however, is a funk bomb if ever there was one and, thankfully, its bass-driven motif runs throughout the LP.
 Recommended if you can find it".